cartesi/solidity-util/README.md

 ## Build

-To get a list of all available `yarn` targets run the following inside `packages/contracts`:
+To get a list of all available `pnpm` targets run the following inside `packages/contracts`:

-    % yarn run info
+    % pnpm run info

 ## Contributing